-Garmin’s lineup of GPS watches offers something for everyone: Affordable golf watches, running watches without touchscreens and the Vivoactive line, which looks to take on Apple with health and fitness features and a touchscreen display.
+Garmin’s lineup of GPS watches offers something for everyone.
+The Vivoactive line's niche is taking on Apple with health and fitness features and a touchscreen display.

-The brand new 45-millimeter Vivoactive 4 and 40-mm 4S, both $349, include almost every feature you could want from a smartwatch — music, GPS, heart rate — plus all of the excellent fitness-tracking capabilities that Garmin does best.
+The 45-millimeter Garmin Vivoactive 4 and 40-mm 4S, both $349, include almost every feature you could want from a smartwatch — music, GPS, heart rate — plus all of the excellent fitness-tracking capabilities that Garmin does best.

 There are two major design differences between the Vivoactive 4 and its predecessor, the Vivoactive 3.
 The first is size: Garmin’s newest smartwatch comes in two sizes, a 40-mm option and a much larger 45-mm model.
 The Vivoactive 3 was offered in just one size, 43-mm.
 That makes the Vivoactive 4 more appealing to a wider variety of people.
 I tested the 40-mm version, which Garmin calls the Vivoactive 4S, and found it to be the perfect size for my small wrist.

 The second design change is the addition of second side button.
 This button is a shortcut for your preferred exercises, and also acts as a start/stop button so you don’t have to jab at the touchscreen with sweaty fingers to pause or end your workout.

 The lower side button acts as a back button when you’re in an app.
 A long press of this button also gives you quick access to watch faces, clocks, your activity history and the settings menu, which is where your apps and widgets live.
 I wish that button served as a shortcut to the watch’s app drawer.
 Instead, Garmin’s watches and the Garmin Connect app that pairs with them offer so many options that figuring out where they are can be an exercise in frustration.